New Smyrna Beach Shark Attacks (2025 Report)

 New Smyrna Beach stretches along Florida’s eastern coast, and is known for its fun sized waves, compact sugar sand that you can drive on, as well as its daunting nickname - the “Shark Bite Capital of the World.”

 This reputation comes from the destination’s history of shark attacks that continue today.
+Truth is, shark attacks, whether it's a small bite or something worse, is something to take seriously.

 Whether you’re a local or visitors, here’s everything you need to know about shark attacks in New Smyrna Beach.